edgio-docs/edgio-docs/src/pages/guides/sapper.md

 Note that the behavior of the `Prefetch` component is different from Sapper's built-in support for `<a rel="prefetch">` in two ways:

 - `rel="prefetch"` only prefetches data when the user hovers over the link.
 The `Prefetch` component will prefetch data when the link becomes visible, or, if the `immediately` prop is present, as soon as the page loads.
-- `Prefetch` will only prefetch from the {{ PRODUCT_NAME }} edge cache, which means that additional traffic due to prefetching will never reach your API servers.
+- `Prefetch` will only prefetch from the {{ PRODUCT_EDGE }} cache, which means that additional traffic due to prefetching will never reach your API servers.

 See [Prefetching](/guides/prefetching) for more information.